Janette K. Hopper is an active painter,

-As an artist, Cezanne came close to finding an artistic mode to
+As an artist, Cezanne and JMW Turner came close to finding an artistic

-express his feelings about nature.
-It is my journey too, as an artist
+mode to express his feelings about nature.
+It is my journey too,

-to observe nature and then share with you what I see through the
+as an artist to observe nature and then share with you what I see

-materials and techniques of art.
-My searching gaze, artistic discipline
+through the materials and techniques of art.
+My searching gaze,

-and my sensitivity to the processes and materials of art can be
+artistic discipline and my sensitivity to the processes and materials

-seen on the website or in my exhibits.
-Some works also address contemporary
+of art you can see on the website or in my exhibits.
+Some works